Teeth Health

 Are There Procedures to Improve My Smile?

-There are a number of procedures that can improve your smile regardless of if your concerns are not clinically related.
+There are a number of procedures that can improve your smile.
 You can carry out straightening of your teeth using contemporary, discrete aligners such as Invisalign aligners.
 Tooth bonding and contouring can also be used to change the appearance of your smile.
 This is where tooth coloured materials can be bonded to teeth or shaping of the enamel for tooth contouring.
 Tooth bonding is the quickest and least expensive method of improvement but is not always a suitable alternative to crowns and veneers.

 Can Anyone Have a Cosmetic Procedure Carried Out?

-At Primley Park we take time to fully assess your needs, wants and desires.
-Using photography, videography, intraoral scanning and Digital Smile Design we can design the perfect smile for you in most instances.
+At Primley Park Dentistry we take time to fully assess your needs, wants and desires.
+Using photography, videography, intraoral scanning and Digital Smile Assessment we can design the perfect smile for you in most instances.
 Treatment goals, expectations and costs will all be discussed before treatment.

 I want straight teeth but don’t want a brace

-Many individuals prefer not to go through with traditional train-track braces.
-These can be very painful when they are adjusted, make it difficult or even impossible to eat certain foods (as they can damage the braces) and is a significant lifestyle adjustment usually for a number of years.
-If you do not have a severe issue that needs to be rectified, Invisalign® Invisible Braces can be used as an effective alternative.
-These are much more discreet than traditional train-track braces and do not need significant adaptations to your lifestyle.
+Many individuals prefer not to go through with traditional 'train-track' braces.
+These can be very painful when they are adjusted, make it difficult or even impossible to eat certain foods (as they can damage the braces) and is a significant lifestyle adjustment, usually for a number of years.
+If you do not have a severe issue that needs to be rectified, Invisalign® Invisible Aligners can be used as an effective alternative.
+These are much more discreet than traditional braces and do not need significant adaptations to your lifestyle.

 How do I make a complaint?